How to Get a Periodicals & Journals Publishing Business License in Dubai

 Required documents generally include passport copies of all shareholders and directors, a completed application form, a brief business plan, and a No Objection Certificate if any applicant is currently employed in the UAE.
 Corporate shareholders will need to provide attested company documents.

-Step 5: Sign the Licence Agreement and Pay Fees
+Step 5: Sign the License Agreement and Pay Fees

-Once your application is approved, sign the relevant agreements, pay the applicable fees, and receive your Business Licence.
+Once your application is approved, sign the relevant agreements, pay the applicable fees, and receive your Business License.
 The process typically takes three to five working days from the submission of complete documentation.

 Step 6: Open a Corporate Bank Account

-With your licence in hand, you can approach UAE-based banks to open a corporate account.
-Most banks require a copy of the licence, shareholder documents, and a description of business activities.
+With your license in hand, you can approach UAE-based banks to open a corporate account.
+Most banks require a copy of the license, shareholder documents, and a description of business activities.

 Compliance and Regulatory Considerations